- Purchase the complete Expat Arrivals Seattle Guide (PDF)

-Similarly to specialised public schools, some private schools in Seattle offer dual-language immersion programmes or the International Baccalaureate curriculum.
-The major difference between public and private international schools is, of course, cost.
+Some private schools in Seattle offer dual-language immersion programmes or the International Baccalaureate curriculum.
+The major difference between public and private international schools is, of course, the cost.

 Expats considering this option will need to budget significantly more for their child’s education fees.
 There are generally scholarships and bursaries available, but expat students may not be eligible for these.
 It's also important to note that most private schools don't offer any specialised support for English second-language speakers.
 In the case that this is required, it's often best to consider one of Seattle's public international schools with language immersion programmes.

 The most popular private schools in Seattle are oversubscribed so it is best to apply well in advance, even before moving to the city.